Dominikwigh/Portfolio-1/README.md

    * To be able to se price and what we offer
    * To be able to find which times we are open.
   ### First time visitor goals ###
-   * I want to find royal bars social media
+   * I want to find Royal bars social media
-   * I wnat to find price and menu, online
+   * I want to find price and menu, online
   ### Returning visitors goals ###
    * I want to see what time they are open
-   * i want to see updated prices or menu
+   * I want to see updated prices or menu
    * I want to contact Royal bar
   ### Frequent visitors goals ###
    * I want to contact Royal bar